 Yet, if the team that tagged the player declines to match the offer, the player is free to leave and join the new team.
-On the other hand, if by July 22nd the player has not signed an offer sheet with another team, he can only negotiate with the team who initially applied the tag.
+On the other hand, if by July 22, the player has not signed an offer sheet with another team, he can only negotiate with the team who initially applied the tag.

 In 2020, Kenyan Drake was the only NFL player to receive the transition tag.
 Drake was not offered any long-term deals by other teams or by the Arizona Cardinals.
-Therefore, he played out the 2020 season on the transition tag and is an unrestricted free agent heading into the 2021 offseason.
+Therefore, he played out the 2020 season on the transition tag and was an unrestricted free agent heading into the 2021 offseason.

 In addition to Drake, just four players have received the transition tag in the past decade.
 The Bears tagged Kyle Fuller in 2018.
 Charles Clay received the tag from the Dolphins in 2015.
 In 2014, both Jason Worilds and Alex Mack were tagged by the Steelers and Browns, respectively.

 Of those four, three were offered long-term deals after receiving the transition tag.
 The Browns and Bears chose to match the offer sheets extended to Mack and Fuller.
 The Dolphins, meanwhile, chose not to match, and Clay signed a contract with the Buffalo Bills.

 What Is the Difference Between the Transition Tag and the Franchise Tag?